revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 For more detailed explanations of the script file, please consult the [continuous time Markov chain tutorial](../ctmc/).

-Step 1b: Summarizing the branch length distributions by their means and variances --
+Step 1b: Summarizing Branch Length Distributions by Means and Variances --
 {:.section}